sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-deploy-object.md

 # Configuration - Inventory - Operations - Deploy Object

+Deploying objects includes to transfer them to a Controller.
+This applies to objects such as Workflows and Job Resources available from the *Controller* system folder.

-The *Configuration->Inventory* view offers the operation to deploy a single object and to deploy objects from folders, see [Configuration - Inventory - Operations - Deploy Folder](/configuration-inventory-operations-deploy-folder).
+The *Configuration->Inventory* view offers deploying a single object and deploying objects from folders, see [Configuration - Inventory - Operations - Deploy Folder](/configuration-inventory-operations-deploy-folder).

 When deploying a single object from the related *Deploy* button, a pop-up window will be displayed like this: